andrew-curthoys/curthoys-io/content/traveler/2021_09-costa_rica/09-guanacaste.md

 birth to a son.
 Now Curabanda must have inherited the level-headed demeanor of her father because she made the completely rational decision to throw her son into the volcano to be with his father.
-As Ian was telling me this I couldn't believe the Happy Gilmore level logic I just described, but upon further research that's what the legend says.
+As Ian was telling me this I couldn't believe the Happy Gilmore level logic I was hearing, but upon further research that's what the legend says.
 Crazy family those Curabandes.

 On the drive Ian also tells me about some of the indigenous peoples of Costa Rica, namely the Maleku and the Boruca tribes.
 The Maleku historically occupied the area we are now, stretching from Rinc&oacute;n de la Vieja in the north to Arenal in the south.
-The Boruca were farther south, towards present day Panama, and claim to be the only tribe in Costa Rica that were not colonized by the Spanish, with many traditional customs and traditions surviving to this day.
+The Boruca were farther south, towards present day Panama.
+They claim to be the only tribe in Costa Rica that were not colonized by the Spanish, with many traditional customs and traditions surviving to this day.
 They are probably most well known today for their large wooden masks that they adorn for their annual Danza de los Diablitos ceremony celebrating the